rakhpai/marketing-dashboard/README.md

 - Systemd service ensures automatic restart on failure

 See `DASHBOARD_STATUS.md` for current configuration status and details.
+## AI Assistant Integration

+This repository is configured with multiple tools to enhance AI assistant capabilities:

-## GitMCP Integration
+### 1. GitMCP Integration

-This repository is configured for use with GitMCP, enabling AI assistants to better understand the codebase.
+GitMCP enables AI assistants to better understand the codebase structure.

-### How to Use with AI Tools
+#### How to Use with AI Tools

 Once this repository is on GitHub, you can use it with GitMCP by: